sagemath/trac_to_gh/Issue 3938.md

 # Issue 3938: coercion framework converts built-in types to Sage types when it should not

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3938

 Original creator: cwitty